 Actual work began in April of 1980, and by the following year, the Palace for the People” was restored to its former glory, reopening as the Performing Arts Center.

 Listed on the National Register of Historic Places, and now considered one of the top 10 theatres in the country, the Rialto Square Theatre continues to host plays, concerts, and other talent, as well as being called home to the Rialto School of the Arts, and hosting numerous events and meetings.

-The “Jewel of Joliet” not only continues to host hundreds of customers, it also is called home to a couple of resident ghosts.
+The “Jewel of Joliet” not only continues to host hundreds of customers but it also is called home to a couple of resident ghosts.
 The most often spied is a nameless spectral woman who is thought to have been an actress who performed at the theatre many years ago.
 She is described as being in her twenties, very pretty, sometimes surrounded by hazy light, and thought to have been a well-known performer of her time.
 She has been reported to have been seen floating around the theatre by staff, customers, and workmen, becoming especially active during the period of time that it was closed to the public.
 Many believe that she so loved performing there that she’s just not ready to leave this world.

 Two more spirits, one male and one female, are sometimes spied in the auditorium’s balcony.
 According to the legend, the pair fell to their deaths from the balcony, and like others who have died in tragic accidents, they just won’t move on.

 Other reports include sudden periods of icy coldness, strange noises, objects that seemingly move of their own accord, and the feeling that they have been “jabbed” by an unseen finger.

 102 North Chicago Street